 4. Stop seeking other’s approval

-The person with a fixed mindset needs constant validation from other people.
+A person with a fixed mindset needs constant validation from other people.
 This is what you need to get rid of.
 Prioritize learning over approvals, and start taking criticism positively.
 Ask for feedback.
-It is going to drastically improve your perspective on growth and will set you up for a development like never before.
+It will improve your perspective on growth drastically and set you up for development like never before.

 5. Learn from other people’s mistakes

-If you keep comparing yourself with other people, you’re signing up for destruction.
+If you keep comparing yourself with others, you’re signing up for destruction.
 Look up to people who have done it and learn from their mistakes.
 Rather than taking them as your contenders, take them as someone providing a valuable lesson to you.

 6. Persist for longer

-In order to develop a growth mindset, you need to have perseverance.
+To develop a growth mindset, you need to have perseverance.
 Dedication towards a goal, without giving up on the way is a ladder to success.
-You should have the ability to overcome setbacks with optimism and give yourself the liberty to make mistakes.
+You should be able to overcome setbacks with optimism and give yourself the liberty to make mistakes.

-Now, you might be wondering how exactly you are going to figure out if you have a fixed or a growth mindset.
+Now, you might wonder how exactly you will figure out if you have a fixed or a growth mindset.
 We have something for that too.